 Empire (16-ligne):

-introduced in 1909 as a pocket watch, converted into a wristwatch in 1913.
+introduced in 1909 as a pocket watch, converted into a wristwatch around 1913.

 Laurel (12-ligne):

-introduced in 1913 as a pocket watch, converted into a wristwatch in 1915.
+introduced around 1913 as a pocket watch, converted into a wristwatch in 1915.

 In the book “Seikosha Pocket Watches” (精工舎懐中時計図鑑), the author Sadao Ryugo, who thoroughly investigated the subject, writes: “The price list from 1913 includes the Empire 16-ligne designed specifically for wrist use.
 The theory suggesting the Laurel wristwatch dates back to 1913 has been adopted due to some misinterpretation.”